ilSommo/spotify-audio-features/report.md

 - Liveness: whether the song is performed live
 - Tempo: beats per minute
 - Chart: whether the song ended up in the Billboard Hot 100 Chart
-- Artist score: whether the artist has had a previous hit
+- ArtistScore: whether the artist has had a previous hit

 All features are expressed with a value ranging from 0 to 1, with the exception of loudness and tempo.